blipblopblop/Page-Rank-Algorithm/README.md

 # WordProcessor
-Algorithm can search for the most commonly used word in all 10 wikipedia articles based respectively on euclidean distance and inner products
+Implemented page rank algorithm to search most used words in Wikipedia articles based on Euclidean distance and inner products